williaml4292/sep11-freedom-project/tool/learning-log.md

 There, you can change the height and size of the game.
 You can also add new scenes there (levels).
 * I added a rope joint to connect my character to a object.
+* Made another game, but it uses `impulse` and `keyDown` events to in order to add movement instead of the standard platformer object.
   Next step: Find out how to make a ball stop sinking into the ground.

 ###

 ###